spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 Eventually, we'd like to drop Python 2 entirely, but with 40% of users still using 2.7, and with 36% of users likely to be bothered by the shift, we'll hold off on dropping 2.7, as well.
-Interestingly, while ECP users were less likely that the broader community to completely oppose dropping 2.6, they were *more* likely than the community to oppose dropping 2.7.
+Interestingly, while ECP users were less likely than the broader community to completely oppose dropping 2.6, they were *more* likely than the community to oppose dropping 2.7.